-- 1. Locate the devices.txt file in the directory with the Utility.
-Open and modify this file with a text editor to enter the necessary information, for each NMC device to be upgraded: - [Device]: This section header must be included for each NMC to be upgraded. - Host: The IPv4 address of the device. - Protocol: SCP or FTP. - Port: The associated port of SCP or FTP. - Username: The username of an Administrator, enabled on the NMC. - Password: The password of an Administrator, enabled on the NMC
+- 1. In the utility dialog, type in an IP address, a user name, and a password, and choose the Ping button if you need to verify the IP address. - 2.
+Choose the Device List button to open the iplist.txt file.
+Open and modify this file with a text editor to enter the necessary information, for each UPS device to be upgraded: - SystemIP: The IPv4 or IPv6 address of the device. - SystemUserName: The username of an Administrator, enabled on the NMC. - SystemPassword: The password of an Administrator, enabled on the NMC. - AllowDowngrade: To prohibit a downgrade, enter 0.
+To allow a downgrade, enter 1.

-Remove all comments and semicolons from devices.txt, and save your changes.
+Remove all comments and semicolons from iplist.txt, and save your changes.